World of sport doing its bit to help the community during coronavirus outbreak

 Even though Wallace concedes the Sky Bet League Two club may struggle to survive a long break from playing, he is determined to do what he can to help the most vulnerable in the local area.

-“Whilst I understand the logic behind flattening the peak curve, so that the NHS are able to treat more people with the limited ICU beds and equipment available, this will undoubtedly cause anguish for those folks that can’t use the internet, have no relatives and no way of ordering supplies or obtaining meals,” he told the club’s official website.

-“We have always prided ourselves on being a community club and now it’s time to show what that means.

-“Starting immediately, we will start to work on the logistics of obtaining details of folks that will need help.
+“Starting immediately, we will start to work on the logistics of obtaining details of folks that will need help,” he told the club’s website.

 Advertising